WillemMarais/clusterlib/README.md

 # Clusterlib

-Clusterlib is a Python package that contains tools that helps with executing Python programs on `iris`.
+Clusterlib is a Python package that contains tools that helps with executing Python programs on cluster computing systems.

 ## Modules